hoytech/quadrable/README.md

     Root: 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

 This is an important property of Quadrable: Identical trees have identical roots.
 "Path dependencies" such as the order in which records were inserted, or whether any deletions or modifications occurred along the way, do not affect the resulting roots.

+### quadb import

+If you wish to insert multiple records into the DB, running `quadb put` multiple times is inefficient.
+This is because each time it is run it will need to discard and create new intermediate nodes.

+A better way to do it is to use `quadb import` which can put multiple records with a single traversal of the tree.
+This command reads comma-separated `key,value` pairs standard input, one per line.
+The separator can be changed with the `--sep` option.
+On success there is no output:

+    $ perl -E 'for my $i (1..1000) { say "key $i,value $i" }' | quadb import

+### quadb export

+This is the complement to `quadb import`.
+It dumps the contents of the database as a comma-separated (again, customisable with `--sep`) list of lines:

+    $ quadb export|head
+    key 915,value 915
+    key 116,value 116
+    key 134,value 134
+    key 957,value 957
+    key 459,value 459
+    ...

+Note that the output is *not* sorted by the key.
+It is sorted by the hash of the key, because that is the way records are stored in the tree (FIXME see section on adversarial).
+You can pipe this output to the `sort` command if you would like it sorted by key.

 ### quadb head